mavarley/rwot7/draft-documents/Digital-Identity-for-the-Homeless.md

 By its nature, the disposessed / homeless commnity is already decentralized.
 The value lies in empowering a member of this community to leverage an identity and community relationship when moving across regions, or being able to have an 'identity' when attempting to re-enter 'normal' society.

-The social workers working with homeless can provide in-person ID services and provide an 'on-boarding' for a reliable, portable ID, and the advent of a digital trust framework means the identity claims are immiately recognizable and useable across supporting agencies and services.
+The social workers and case managers working with homeless can provide in-person ID services and provide an 'on-boarding' for a reliable, portable ID, and the advent of a digital trust framework means the identity claims are immiately recognizable and useable across supporting agencies and services.

 Example use case: Joe takes advantage of a bed at a shelter.
 The intake shelter worker is able to provide Joe with a digital ID, that gives Joe a portable 'service ID'.
 When Joe decides to stay at a different shelter, he can use his serviceID.
 When Joe registers for a course, he can use his serviceID. when Joe completes the training/course, now Joe has a linked claim to his serviceID.